Emily Stroh, Veterinary Assistant / Technician

 Elona Dyke, Veterinary Assistant

-Elona was born and raised on a cattle ranch in Odessa, Florida and relocated to Spring Hill in early 2000.
-She as always been an animal lover.
-Elona has had a variety of pets over the years: a hedgehog, sugar gliders, geckos, and pigs.
-She currently has two dogs, Bailey and Bella and a cat named Dixie.
+Elona was raised on a cattle ranch in Odessa, Florida.
+Her parents relocated to Spring Hill in the early 2000's.
+Elona graduated from Springstead High School in 2013.
+She began working for Animal Medical Clinic January of 2017.
+She is an animal lover.
+She currently has two dogs, Gracie and Bella, as well as two cats, Sadie and Dixie.
 We are pleased to have her as part of our team at the Animal Medical Clinic as a Veterinary Assistant.
-She is planning on pursuing a degree in Veterinary Technology and becoming a Certified Veterinary Technician.
+She is currently pursuing a degree in Veterinary Technology to become a Certified Veterinary Technician.

 Amanda Wells, Veterinary Assistant/Technician